How Gorbachev’s dream of liberal, European Russia failed

 Meanwhile, Gorbachev was largely forgotten, with the news of his death in a government-run hospital in Moscow formulated in a curt and matter-of-fact manner, “after a long and difficult illness.”

 “I think Gorbachev died a disillusioned man.
-He lived long enough to see many of his key accomplishments completely dismantled by Putin, and that’s not a happy position to be in,” said Sergey Radchenko from Johns Hopkins.
+He lived long enough to see many of his key accomplishments completely dismantled by Putin, and that’s not a happy position to be in,” Radchenko, a notable Cold War historian, said.

 “Who could he blame?
 The Russian people, I suppose, in that they proved so short-sighted and so blind as not to understand, to appreciate the chance that they were given.”